Swapan Debnath

 Swapan Debnath is an Indian politician from West Bengal.
-He is a member of the West Bengal Legislative Assembly from Purbasthali Dakshin Assembly constituency in Purba Bardhaman district since 2011.
+He was a member of the West Bengal Legislative Assembly from Purbasthali Dakshin Assembly constituency in Purba Bardhaman district since 2011.
 He won the 2021 West Bengal Legislative Assembly election representing the All India Trinamool Congress.

 Early life and education

 Debnath is from Purbasthali, Purba Bardhaman district, West Bengal.
 He is the son of late Rasaraj Debnath.
 He completed Master of Commerce in 1973 at the University of Burdwan, Purba Bardhaman, West Bengal.
 His wife is a retired teacher.